Robert Ball Anderson

 Robert Ball Anderson (1 March 1843–30 November 1930) was an early African-American homesteader in Nebraska.
-Born into slavery, he served in the Union Army during the Civil War and later became one of Nebraska's largest black landowners.
+Born into slavery, he served in the Union Army during the U.S. Civil War and later became one of Nebraska's largest black landowners.

 Early life

-Anderson was born Robert Ball, on the Green County, Kentucky plantation owned by a planter of the same name.
-His mother was an enslaved woman on the Ball plantation, while his father was enslaved on a larger plantation nearby.
+Anderson was born Robert Ball on the Ball Plantation in Green County, Kentucky, which was owned by a planter of the same name.
+His mother was also enslaved there, while his father was enslaved on a larger plantation nearby.
 While Anderson seems to have been a favorite of his master, his relationship with the planter's wife was much worse.
 She had Anderson's mother sold off to Louisiana when he was a child, and later had Anderson (who previously worked as a house servant and errand boy) sent out to labor in the fields.
 She reportedly treated him harshly, sometimes having him whipped and then rubbing pepper in his wounds.

 Military service

 When he heard a Union recruiter was in the area, Anderson made up his mind to leave the plantation.
 It is not clear whether he escaped, or was tacitly allowed to leave.
 According to his memoir, Anderson first considered escaping, but then decided to discuss it with his then-master.
 He later recounted that: "At first he was angry, then he told me I would have to decide for myself what I wanted to do, and that if I wanted to go, for me to go.
 He seemed to sense the fact that the slavery of the past was over, and that a new era was opening up for all.
 We had quite a talk, and parted friends."
 However, his enlistment papers record his enlistment as being "without consent", indicating he had run away.

 Anderson was officially mustered into the service of the United States on 22 April 1865 and was assigned to the 125th Colored Infantry for his three-year term of enlistment.
 His unit performed garrison duty around Louisville, Kentucky, but the war ended before it saw combat.
-For a time the unit was stationed at Fort Leavenworth, where it was involved in several skirmishes with Native Americans in the area, before being transferred to New Mexico - first to Fort Union, then Fort Craig and Fort Bliss.
+For a time the unit was stationed at Fort Leavenworth, where it was involved in several skirmishes with Native Americans in the area, before being transferred to New Mexico – first to Fort Union, then Fort Craig and Fort Bliss.
 At the end of his enlistment, Anderson was discharged at Louisville.